frank-xman/dog_breed_indification/README.md

 ###### this is a problem i met: if i transform this data into the xxx.npy this will be too big:

 this pic of data is show in the data filefold, (not all, just some of them, if someone interest in it can go to the baiduyunpan:)

+	def lr_decay(epoch):# this code is main to adjust the learning_rate with the epochs change lrs = [0.0001, 0.00001, 0.00001, 0.00001, 0.00001, 0.00001, 0.00001, 0.00001, 0.00001, 0.000001, 0.0000001]
+	    return lrs[epoch]

+##### inception-v3-single_model finally achieve the acc=0.77
+if use mix model the resnet and the xception, the train time will decrease and the acc will increase;
+this part i m ding now, maybe some time will commit the code and the result.
+##### ps: i really need a marchine can cal the big data.................
+the code of train_data is show at the train_data.py